Congenital heart disease. A concise overview

 hematologic (hyperviscosity, iron deficiency, and bleeding diathesis)

-neurologic (possible complications include cerebral hemorrhage or paradoxical cerebral embolization from a venous thrombus entering the systemic circulation through a congenital heart defect)
+neurologic (possible complications include cerebral hemorrhage or paradoxical cerebral embolization from a venous thrombus entering the systemic circulation through a congenital heart defect),

 renal (proteinuria, hyperuricemia, or renal failure)